timengelbracht/DJIDrone2LaMARCapture/README.md

 # DJIDrone2LaMARCapture

 This repository provides tools and instructions for processing DJI drone videos into the LaMAR Capture format using the Deep Patch Visual Odometry (DPVO) framework.
+Note that this is tested on data provided by a DJI Mini 4 Pro.

 ---